opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/index.rst

 Configuring visualizations
 ==========================

-In the OpenDataSoft platform, all visualizations configurations are done in the Visualizations tab.
+In the Opendatasoft platform, all visualizations configurations are done in the Visualizations tab.
 It contains one sub-tab for each kind of visualization.

 .. admonition:: Important
    :class: important